15 Books Like the Hyperion Cantos by Dan Simmons

 postimage

-Hailed as "an unfailingly inventive narrative" by The New York Times Book Review, Dan Simmons' Hyperion Cantos series skillfully combines elements of classical mythology, religion, literature, and far-future theory.
+Hailed as "an unfailingly inventive narrative" by The New York Times Book Review, Dan Simmons's Hyperion Cantos series skillfully combines elements of classical mythology, religion, literature, and far-future theory.
 The saga's four gripping novels create an ambitious and consistently-engaging epic.

 bad-ass_sci-fi_women